7 Essential Parenting Advice For Single Fathers

 The finding suggested that most men were competent and comfortable in being a single parent.

-Single fathers do get a rough deal, though.
+However, single fathers do get a rough deal, though.
 People generally expect single parents to be women, so single fathers will find themselves met with curiosity and even suspicion.
-You’ll doubtless meet some people who think single fathers have no chance of being good parents.

-If you’re a single father or just about to face single fatherhood, here are some tips to help you navigate the bumps ahead for a smoother, easier journey.
+So, if you’re a single father or just about to face single fatherhood, here are some parenting tips for single dads to help you navigate the bumps ahead for a smoother, easier journey.

 You might consider getting a therapist if things are really tough.
 Making sure you have the help and support you need will make parenting easier and is ultimately better for your child.

 Don’t be afraid to ask for help if you need it, whether that’s babysitting duties or some help filling the freezer with meals.
 It’s better to get help than to try and struggle on alone.